 Editor's Note: This post was originally published in 2012.
 It has been updated with new information based on further testing.

-For the first installment: chicken breasts, arguably one of the most difficult of the standard meats to grill.
-It's all too common of an occurrence to get dry, chewy, cardboard-y breasts.
+Despite their ubiquity, chicken breasts are arguably one of the most difficult of the standard meats to grill.
+It's all too common of an occurrence to find yourself with dry, chewy, cardboard-y meat.
 This is all correctable, though, and chicken breasts can be fantastic on the grill; it just takes a little know-how.
+This article will tell you everything you need to know (and it's not that much!) about how to grill chicken breasts, including how long to cook them and a couple easy tips to ensure you don't end up with tough, rubbery, dried-out grilled chicken.

 Chicken breast is a very unforgiving meat.
 As soon as it tips over its ideal temperature, it will almost immediately begin drying out.
 The physical shape of the breast isn't kind in this respect, as its uneven height means the bulky center cannot be cooked through without the thinner portions of the meat overcooking first.